Skip to content

 Jurisdictions covered

-The transfer pricing documentation prepared by BM Consulting withstood a full tax authority audit without a single adjustment.
+The transfer pricing documentation prepared by BMC withstood a full tax authority audit without a single adjustment.
 Their knowledge of OECD guidelines and the Spanish framework is exceptional.

 Fernando Gil CFO, Nextera Industrial Group